hugoalh/send-discord-webhook-ghaction/README-ZH.md

 - `"none"`, this is ignored.
 - `"id"`, this is require the created thread ID.
-- `"name"`, this is the new thread name (i.e.: thread title), up to 100 characters; When not defined, the value will fill with the first available value in this order:
+- `"name"`, this is the new thread name (i.e.: thread title)，上限100個字元；When not defined, the value will fill with the first available value in this order:
   - [`payload.content`](#content)
   - [`payload.embeds[0].title`](#embedstitle) when [`payload.embeds`](#embeds) has only 1 element
   - [`payload.embeds[0].description`](#embedsdescription) when [`payload.embeds`](#embeds) has only 1 element